madrury/mtg-draftbot/README.md

 ### Algorithm Description

-The basic simulation algorithm depends on enumerating the deck archetypes in the set.
-If you are unfamiliar with the concept of deck archetypes, [this article](https://www.channelfireball.com/articles/ranking-the-archetypes-of-core-set-2020-draft/) discusses their definition for the most recent set (as of writing this readme).
-It is a common default that deck archetypes are defined by the ten color pairs.
+Our simulation algorithm requires enumerating the deck archetypes in the set.
+As discussed above, a default definition of deck archetypes is the set of color pairs.

-Each card in the set is given a weight measuring its desirability within each possible archetype:
+Each card in the set is given a **archetype weight** measuring its desirability within each possible archetype:

 ```
 {